hansonrobotics/robo_blender/README.md

 Currently two rigs are included:
   * robo.blend -- Arthur rig, can look around, track objects.
-  * animate-test.blend -- rig, can animate four basic expressions.
+  * animate-test.blend -- Arthur rig, can animate four basic expressions.

+Although both of these rigs are "Arthur", they are not compatible with each other.

 The last working version of the Einstein rig is in the branch named "einstein-dev".
 It has not been kept up to date.